 The trickiest part of the article: money matters.
 You don’t have to possess magical powers for telling that Intercom is expensive in comparison with Help Scout.

-While the Help Scout pricing starts from just $20/mo/per agent and they make it perfectly clear on their website, Intercom challenges you to book a demo call for that.
+While the Help Scout prices start from just $20/mo/per agent and they make it perfectly clear on their website, Intercom pricing is weaved with mysteries and the team challenges you to book a demo call for that.
 Of course, they show the Starter price for small businesses which is $74/mo.
 Again, it doesn’t help, does it?

 What throws fuel in the fire is the fact that Intercom’s add-ons cost extra.
 It means you have to splurge at least $199/mo for, let’s say, Product Tours or $49/mo for Surveys.
 Oh, and their pricing philosophy keeps changing as the world evolves.